JohnTelford/GPT/docs/Topics/HOA/hoa_overview.md

 I asked the HOA to join Mary and me to look at and discuss the problems.
 A board member accepted and we had a productive discussion ending with the board member saying it is Common Area.
 I asked why, the board member did not have an answer.

-I asked this question to HOA and Kappes-Miller over the years.
+I have asked this question to HOA and Kappes-Miller over the years.
 The few times there was a response, the answer was the same.

 ### Kappes-Miller Response